Dimension Reduction for Conditional Density Estimation with Applications to High-Dimensional Causal Inference: Introduction

 We investigate the estimation of conditional densities in high-dimensional settings, a task often challenged by the ``curse of dimensionality''.
 To address this issue, existing approaches commonly impose strong distributional or functional form assumptions (e.g., \citet{MaZhu2013}).
 However, in real-world data, these assumptions can be rather restrictive.
 In this paper, we propose an alternative approach that does not depend on these constraints.
 Instead, we introduce a ``sparsity'' condition, where only a small subset of covariates meaningfully affects the distribution of the response variable.
 While this sparsity condition limits the applicability of our method in cases with many weak signals, it is inspired by the observation in the well-known work of \citet{HallRacineLi} that irrelevant covariates are surprisingly common in practice.
 Nonetheless, the primary advantage of our method is that it does not rely on distributional or functional form assumptions.

 This paper is further motivated by a practical challenge that arises in the doubly robust estimation of average treatment effects (ATE) in high-dimensional settings.
-While practitioners may tend to include many covariates to strengthen the ignorability assumption, doing so undermines the overlap condition and exacerbate the curse of dimensionality for nonparametric estimators.
+While practitioners may tend to include many covariates to strengthen the ignorability assumption, doing so undermines the overlap condition (because the treatment status becomes more predictable, and the propensity score is therefore more likely to approach 0 or 1) and exacerbates the curse of dimensionality for nonparametric estimators.
 This, in turn, can hinder the application of modern double/debiased machine learning (DML) methods for robust causal inference.
 Our identification results, summarized in Proposition \ref{Prop:refine}, offer a direct solution to this challenge.
 Under the above sparsity condition, these results establish a ``double dimension reduction'': recovering the sparsity structure of the treatment variable not only simplifies the propensity score model but also reduces the dimensionality of the outcome regression models through a refined ignorability condition.
 This insight, combined with our proposed dimension-reduced conditional density estimator, enables the identification and use of a lower-dimensional set of truly relevant covariates.
 As a result, it enhances the plausibility of the overlap condition and facilitates flexible nonparametric estimation of both the propensity score and outcome regressions in high-dimensional contexts.